natalieagus/50002/docs/ProblemSet/d_logic_synthesis.md

 Then apply DeMorgan law:<br>
 <img src="https://dropbox.com/s/yzjpvf2xbn3car5/sumofpdt2.png?raw=1" class="center_thirty"  >
 </li><br>
 <li> If we use A and B as the <strong>select</strong> inputs for the MUX, then the four data inputs of the MUX should be tied to one of `0` (ground), `1` (VDD), `C` or `NOT C`.
 The following is one of the correct schematics that implement this function (there are other acceptable answers as well).
-Note that by changing the connections on the data inputs to the mux, we could implement any function of A, B and C.
+Note that by changing the connections on the data inputs to the mux, we could implement any function of A, B and C. Another acceptable  (and simpler) answer involves having two 4-input muxes with `A` and `B` as selector each, reflecting their values when `C==0` and `C==1` respectively, and a 2-input mux with C as its selector, and the outputs of the 4-input muxes to each of the input terminals of the 2-input mux.
+You're definitely not expected to come up with fancy circuitry design as the given answer below.
 <br><img src="https://dropbox.com/s/0yykalujmctihu4/mux_stuff.png?raw=1"  class="center_thirty" >
 </li><br>
 <li>We can just write *sum of product* for rows that results the `0`s in the table above, and then reduce the expression into: $$\overline{F} = B \overline{C} + \overline{A} \text{ } \overline{B} C$$</li></ol></p></div><br>